savva-k/savva-k.github.io/content/post/futurama-worlds-of-tomorrow-brief-overview/index.md

 I hope the game is good, will check it on the weekend.

 Thanks to Jam City who launched this game and big thanks to Matt Groening who launched Futurama!

+**Update 08.04.2024**

+I was just editing this post because of migration to Hugo and found out that the game was shut down almost a year ago.
+RIP :)

+A quote from Wikipedia:

+On March 9, 2023, it was announced Futurama: Worlds of Tomorrow would be closing on April 20, 2023.[3]

+On April 20, 2023, the servers were officially shut off without the possibility of playing the game offline.